WarrenLab/chicken-pangenome-paper/genome-assembly/README.md

   and calculate basic stats
 * `assemblies.tsv`: A tsv with two columns: the ID of the individual bird and the name of the unaligned bam file containing HiFi reads for that individual.
+* `hifiasm.yml`: A conda yml for the environment used to run hifiasm, including version numbers.

 To actually perform the assemblies, you would need to download the reads, which are available on SRA.
 You will likely also need to adapt the SLURM script to